Yegor Ligachev: Political career

-Ligachyov's career began in his native Siberia and took him to some of the highest functions of the Party.
+Ligachev's career began in his native Siberia and took him to some of the highest functions of the Party.
 He was often regarded as Gorbachev's second man, holding important posts such as the Secretary for Ideology.
-However, Ligachyov lost his posts in 1990, a year before the dissolution of the Soviet Union, resigning from his political career at the 28th Party Congress.
-Ligachyov was critical of Boris Yeltsin and Gorbachev to an extent, although he is often portrayed as having been Gorbachev's primary critic.
+He initially served under Yuri Andropov and later Gorbachev himself.
+However, Ligachev lost his posts in 1990, a year before the dissolution of the Soviet Union, resigning from his political career at the 28th Party Congress.
+Ligachev was critical of Boris Yeltsin and Gorbachev to an extent, although he is often portrayed as having been Gorbachev's primary critic.

 In the USSR

-Ligachyov was First Secretary of the Novosibirsk Komsomol, before becoming Deputy Chairman of the Novosibirsk Soviet, and then Secretary of the Novosibirsk Obkom between 1959 and 1961.
+Ligachev was First Secretary of the Novosibirsk Komsomol, before becoming Deputy Chairman of the Novosibirsk Soviet, and then Secretary of the Novosibirsk Obkom between 1959 and 1961.